Class 9 Exam > Class 9 Notes > English Class 9 > 180 Days Timetable for Class 9

 • Topics: Plant and Animal Tissues, Functions

-• Tips: Label diagrams, study tissue types.
+• Tips: Label diagrams, and study tissue types.

 Day 75: English:

-Prose - My Childhood
+Prose -My Childhood

 Day 76-77: Social Science:

-Geography - Physical Features of India
+Geography -Physical Features of India

 • Topics: Mountains, Plateaus, Plains